-The Fabric of Flint: Good Beans owner Ken Van Wagoner weaves coffee, community spirit
+The fabric of Flint: Good Beans owner Ken Van Wagoner weaves coffee, community spirit

 By Jeffery L Carey Jr

-Despite the travails of Flintstones, there is an underlying spirit–or as Ken Van Wagoner, owner of one of Flint’s enduring hangouts, the Good Beans Café, would describe it, “a shared feeling of tenacity” where “we’re all a fabric that is holding each other together.”
+Despite the travails of Flintstones, there is an underlying spirit–or as Ken Van Wagoner, owner of one of Flint’s enduring hangouts, the Good Beans Café, describes it, “a shared feeling of tenacity” where “we’re all a fabric that is holding each other together.”

 He himself is a prime example of that tenacity, launching and for 18 years so far stubbornly sustaining an important hub in the city’s historically significant but persistently challenged neighborhood, Carriage Town.
 He has lovingly cultivated Good Beans as a welcoming meeting place and performance venue for artists, musicians, community activists and regular residents seeking a good cup of coffee.